Skip to main content

 • A new $2,000 annual out-of-pocket cap on prescription drug costs.

 • A new payment plan option to help people spread out payment for their drugs over the entire year.
-This is called the Medicare Prescription Payment Plan. *You must proactively opt in to this - see below for more information.*
+This is called the Medicare Prescription Payment Plan. *If you want take advantage of this option, you must proactively opt in - see below for more information.*

 These changes will apply to all Medicare Part D drug plans and all Medicare Advantage plans with drug coverage.
 Medicare open enrollment runs from October 15th through December 7th.